buzinas/animate-on-scroll/README.md

-# AoS - The simplest JS animated scrolling library
+## AoS - The simplest animated scrolling library
 Reveal CSS animation as you scroll down a page.
 Combine it with [animate.css](https://github.com/daneden/animate.css) animations.

 ## Demo